AlexPadron/G/README.md

 ## G
-Fast aliases for arcanist and git.
+Fast aliases for Python, Git, and a few other tools.
 Saves time and mental effort on commands that get run all the time.
 It is called G because when I started I only had git aliases.

 ### To use